Garrett AiResearch: 1950s and 1960s

 In the 1950s and 1960s Garrett pioneered the development of foil bearings, which were first installed as original equipment on the McDonnell-Douglas DC-10 in 1969 and then became standard equipment on all U.S. military aircraft.
 In the 1960s, AiResearch Environmental Control Systems provided the life supporting atmosphere for American astronauts in the projects Mercury, Gemini, Apollo, and Skylab.

 On the industrial side, the first T-15 turbocharger was delivered to the Caterpillar Company in 1955.
 It was followed by an order for 5,000 production units, to be installed in the Caterpillar D9 tractor.
 "On September 27, 1954, Cliff Garrett made the decision to separate the turbocharger group from the gas turbine department due to commercial diesel turbocharger opportunities.
 That was the beginning of the new AiResearch Industrial Division for turbocharger design and manufacturing".
 This new division was established in Phoenix, Arizona.
 AiResearch Industrial Division ("AID") would later be renamed Garrett Automotive.

 Following the first phase of the Caterpillar project, Garrett turbochargers saw wider use on earth-moving equipment, in tractors, stationary powerplants, railroad locomotives and ships.
 The Garrett T11 automotive turbocharger came into being in 1960 and promptly became popular with diesel truck operators.

-By 1962, Garrett was powering the world’s first turbocharged production car, the Oldsmobile Jetfire Rocket.
-This was followed by several other firsts, including the first turbocharged car to win the Indianapolis 500 (1968), the first turbo for a non-sports car application (1977-Saab 99), the first mass production turbo for diesel engines (1978-Mercedes 300SD), and the first turbo to win the 24 Hours of Le Mans (1978-Renault)".
+By 1962, Garrett was powering the world’s first turbocharged production non-sports car, the Oldsmobile Jetfire Rocket.
+This was followed by several other firsts, including the first turbocharged car to win the Indianapolis 500 (1968), the first turbo for a hot hatchback car application (1977-Saab 99), the first mass production turbo for diesel engines (1978-Mercedes 300SD), and the first turbo to win the 24 Hours of Le Mans (1978-Renault Alpine A442)".

 1970s

 In the 1970s Garrett's expanding industrial and other non-military applications had changed the basic sources of income.
 "At the start of the decade sales to the military accounted for 70 percent of the company's business.
 At the end of the ten years, largely because of turbochargers and general aviation products, the situation was reversed.
 Commercial sales made up 70 percent; military had dropped to 30 percent".
-Also by the end of the decade "sales had reached $1.3 billion; backlog was $1.9 billion".
+By the end of the 1970s "sales had reached $1.3 billion; backlog was $1.9 billion".